Work, Education, & Professional Affiliations

 I have a strong passion for public service, and this is demonstrated by my wide and varied roles on various Boards and Committees:

 I am the founder of Open Minds: Psychotherapists Affirming Sexual and Gender Diversity.
-I also serve on the Advisory Board for Without My Consent and The Alternative Sexualities Health Research Alliance.
-I am on the Ethics Committee for the California Psychological Association, serving a three year term (2013 – 2016).
-The California Psychological Association has also nominated me to be one of the two state representatives on APA’s Council of Representatives (2015 – 2018).
-I have also been nominated as Member At Large for APA’s Division 42, Psychologists in Independent Practice, to serve a three year term (2015 – 2018) representing nearly 6000 psychologists nationwide.
-Lastly, Barry Anton, the 2015 APA President has invited me to be on his Presidential Cabinet.
+I served on the Advisory Board for Without My Consent and The Alternative Sexualities Health Research Alliance.
+I served on the Ethics Committee for the California Psychological Association, since 2013 and finished my service as Vice Chair in 2018 and Chair in 2019.
+The California Psychological Association’s members twice nominated me to be their state representative on APA’s Council of Representatives (2015 – 2020).
+I was nominated as Member At Large for APA’s Division 42, Psychologists in Independent Practice (2015 – 2018) representing nearly 6000 psychologists nationwide.

 I received my PsyD in Clinical Psychology from CSPP-Alliant International University, San Francisco, CA in 2003.
 My dissertation research was on Investigating Bias in Psychotherapy with BDSM clients.
 I did my postdoctoral work at CAPS at Vaden Health Center at Stanford University, where I continued to work for five additional years before fully committing to private practice.